What are Transaction Costs?

 - With bargaining and asset specificity, organizations that enter into transactions find it expensive to leave them.

 - Individuals possess limited rationality, meaning they obtain and process limited information, and hence, have fewer options to choose from.
-Economic transactions are not based on pure rationality but bounded rationality.
-Bounded rationality is a form of rationality where a person’s decision-making and rationality is limited by the amount of information available to them and the finite amount of time that they need to decide.
+Economic transactions are not based on pure rationality but on bounded rationality.
+Bounded rationality is a form of rationality where a person’s decision-making and rationality is limited by the amount of information available to them and the finite amount of time they have to make a decision.